Dannelysbeth/SimplePaymentApp/README.md

-Java Spring Boot app with Stripe as a payment provider
+Java Spring Boot backend app with Stripe as a payment provider